Anti-Social Behaviour - Community Trigger

 - You have reported three separate incidents relating to the same problem in the past six months to the Council, Police or your Landlord, and feel that insufficient action has been taken to resolve the matter,

-- or; At least five people have made reports about the same problem in the past six months to the Council, Police or your landlord and feel that insufficient action has been taken to resolve the matter.
+- or; At least three people have made reports about the same problem in the past six months to the Council, Police or your landlord and feel that insufficient action has been taken to resolve the matter.

 Contact the Communities Team at the Borough Council with your name and contact details.
 Provide details about the problem you have reported previously, and why you feel that insufficient action has been taken to resolve the problem.
 Please supply enough information to help us assess if the threshold for a review has been met.